under-the-oaks/ColdCase-Documentation/Writerside/topics/CI-CD.md

 # Continuous Integration (CI) Pipeline

-We automate the process of building, testing, and analyzing code for the ColdCase-Client through a pipeline that uses GitHub actions to run.
-It ensures that every push to the `development` branch and every pull request triggers a structured verification process.

-Note that you will notice when inspecting the .yml files in the Client and Documentation repositories that there are additional pipelines.
-These are for generating and publishing the documentation.
-The pipeline for the documentation repo builds the writerside documentation and publishes it directly to GitHub pages.
-The extra pipeline in the client repo is for building the javadoc and also publishing it to GitHub pages.
+The CI pipeline for the **ColdCase-Client** automates the processes of building, testing, and analyzing code.
+It is implemented using **GitHub Actions** and is triggered by:

+- Every push to the `development` branch
+- Every pull request

+This ensures that all changes undergo a structured verification process before integration.

+## Additional Pipelines

+In the **Client** and **Documentation** repositories, you will find additional `.yml` files defining separate pipelines:

+- **Documentation Repository:**
+    - Builds the **writerside** documentation
+    - Publishes it directly to **GitHub Pages**

+- **Client Repository:**
+    - Builds the **Javadoc**
+    - Publishes it to **GitHub Pages**

+These pipelines ensure that both the documentation and code-related resources are automatically generated and deployed.

 ## ColdCase-Client CI Pipeline